wurstscript/WurstScript/manual.md

 	x *= y      // x = x * y
 	x /= y      // x = x / y

+Because these shorthands simply get translated into their equivalents, they can be used with overloaded operators, too.

 ## Functions ##